PatrickAlphaC/rwa-creator/README.md

 - Asset location:
   - On or Off Chain Asset Represented
   - Nomenclature: [`AOn`, `AOff`]
+    - Note: By using an on-chain asset, it could be considered no longer "real world".
 - Collateral location:
   - On or Off-Chain Collateral
   - Nomenclature: [`COn`, `COff`]